Sandra L. Wolin, M.D., Ph.D.

 Our laboratory studies how noncoding RNAs function, how cells recognize and degrade defective RNAs, and how failure to degrade these RNAs affects cell function and contributes to human disease.
 Most cellular RNA does not encode proteins, and truncated, misfolded and aberrant noncoding RNAs can accumulate as a result of mutations, transcriptional errors and processing mistakes.
 In addition, some forms of environmental stress, such as exposure to oxidants and ultraviolet light, result in RNA damage, yet little is known of the mechanisms by which these RNAs are recognized and handled.

 One pathway that we study involves ncRNA-protein complexes known as Ro60 ribonucleoproteins (RNPs).
 These RNPs were discovered because they are clinically important targets of the immune system in patients suffering from two rheumatic diseases, systemic lupus erythematosus and Sjögren’s syndrome.
 The major protein component, the ring-shaped Ro60 autoantigen, is present in most animal cells, some archaea and ~5% of bacteria.
 As we found that mice lacking Ro60 develop a disease resembling systemic lupus erythematosus, Ro60 may be important for preventing autoimmunity.
 In all studied organisms, Ro60 binds noncoding RNAs called Y RNAs.
 By studying Ro60 in bacteria, we discovered that this protein is tethered by Y RNA to a ring-shaped nuclease, forming a double-ringed RNA degradation machine specialized for structured RNA degradation.
 Interestingly, Ro60 contributes to survival of both mammalian cells and some bacteria in the presence of stresses, such as ultraviolet light, that damage nucleic acids.
 Our current goals are to define this new RNA degradation machine in mechanistic detail and to uncover additional roles for Ro60 and Y RNAs in both mammalian cells and bacteria.
+We are also studying the ways in which this and other RNA surveillance pathways contribute to both normal cell physiology and diseases such as cancer.

 Relevance to cancer